Dutch Oven Beef Stew

 See the recipe card below for the complete list of ingredients & measurements.

 • Meatchuck roast is the ideal cut for beef stew.
 Although this beef cut can be tough, a longer cooking time will help tenderize the meat.
+I recommend using 1-inch cuts of meat to ensure they’re tender once the stew is finished.

 • The vegetables – to add flavor, I like to use carrots, celery, onion, garlic, and then potatoes for heartiness.
 The potatoes also release starches, which help to thicken the broth naturally.
+I also like to use garlic and onion powder in addition to using it fresh to layer in more concentrated flavor.

 How to Make Beef Stew